 Because plastics are made from a variety of chemical cocktails.
 Do we know what is in them?
 Is the plastic leaching chemicals into food items?
 Could the plastics that we use every day be impacting our health?

 The answer, unfortunately, is pretty clear.

-Yes.
+Like many other people, you’ve probably wondered: is plastic bad for you?Straight answer: yes.
 A wide variety of industry studies have repeatedly demonstrated that plastic dishes, packaging, and food storage containers leach dangerous chemicals into food.
 Consumption of those chemicals has been linked to reproductive, behavioral, neurological, and immune system complications, as well as different types of cancers.

 One study, by Environmental Health Perspectives (EHP), tested more than 500 plastic consumer items—from toys and baby bottles, to housewares and food containers—available from common retailers.
 That study found that almost every item leached reliably detectable levels of these chemicals.

 Those products that did not initially leach disruptive chemicals, did so after being exposed to normal environmental stressors such as sunlight, microwaves, or dishwashers.
 Products that did release chemicals after initial testing, did so “more readily” after being stressed.

 So can you put plastic in the microwave?

 No. Microwaving plastic bowls breaks down chemicals in the plastic and increases the level of toxicity released into foods—even those items labeled “BPA-free” or “microwave safe.”
 There is no such thing as a microwave-safe plastic dish.

 The most well-known chemical danger in plastic is BPA.
 BPA was originally created in the 1890s and its capabilities as a hormone drug were discovered in the 1930s.
 In the 1950s manufacturers started using it in plastic products.
 Recently, you’ve probably seen more and more plastic products advertised as “BPA-free,” but why?
 And does it really matter?